yitaozh/yitaozh.github.io/source/_posts/Study-Plan-March-2025-Week-1.md

 ## Action item

+Never use the time to do other things(unless scheduled meetings).

 1. Sleep before 1:55AM, otherwise the morning time will be wasted
 2. 10:15 ~ 11:30 and 11:45 ~ 13:00 should be leetcode
 3. It would be great if I can work 3 hours in the afternoon: